-A framework to assess the confidence in the methodology and assumptions has been established through the Group Audit Committee.
+A framework to assess the confidence in the methodology and assumptions has been established through the Group Audit Committee and the LGIMH Audit Committee.
 The framework allocates a status to the confidence in the assumption and methodology, based on a mixture of qualitative and quantitative criteria.
 The criteria set out in the framework and the initial assessments have been challenged and validated by experienced actuaries and accountants throughout the business.